 International health in global governance after the First World War

-Patricia Clavin’s research looks at how questions of global health and economic stability interconnect.
-With host Professor Rana Mitter, Patricia reveals how pandemics after the First World War helped produce new institutions of global governance, and the important role played by student activists, including some from Oxford.
-Patricia is Professor of International History and has written books on the history of the League of Nations, the Great Depression in the 1930s, and the history of internationalism.
+Professor Patricia Clavin reveals how pandemics after the First World War helped produce new institutions of global governance, and the important role played by student activists, including some from Oxford.

 The Queen’s Secrets: 18th-century France

-Marie-Antoinette is one of the most famous characters in history.
-Much of what we think we know—including her most famous comment, ‘Let them eat cake’—is spurious.
-Catriona Seth, who is the Marshal Foch Professor of French Literature, and an authority on 18th-century France, takes us through what we can learn from the Queen’s letters about her heady days at Versailles and the traumatic early years of the French Revolution.
+Marie-Antoinette is one of the most famous characters in history, yet much of what we think we know—including her most famous comment, ‘Let them eat cake’—is spurious.
+Catriona Seth, an authority on 18th-century France, takes us through what we can learn from the Queen’s letters about her heady days at Versailles and the traumatic early years of the French Revolution.